Floorp-Projects/Floorp/mobile/android/docs/geckoview/contributor/geckoview-quick-start.md

 * Choose File->Open from the toolbar
 * Navigate to the root of your `mozilla-central` source directory and click "Open"
 * Click yes if it asks if you want to use the gradle wrapper.
+  * If the gradle sync does not automatically start, select File > Sync Project with Gradle Files.
 * Wait for the project to index and gradle to sync.
 Once synced, the workspace will reconfigure to display the different projects.
   * annotations contains custom annotations used inside GeckoView and Fennec.
   * app is Fennec - Firefox for Android.
 Here is where you will find code specific to that app.